NationalSecurityAgency/skills-docs/docs/dashboard/user-guide/skills.md

 The updated software running the ``version 1`` profile will expose skills declared with both ``version 0`` and ``version 1``.
 Both versions of software can then run simultaneously and each version will present its own gamification profile.
 ::: tip Please Note
-Please note that skills from previous versions are automatically included, so version 3 will contain skills declared with versions 3, 2, 1 and 0
+The skills from previous versions are automatically included, so version 3 will contain skills declared with versions 3, 2, 1 and 0
 :::

 ::: warning Important